wolf-yuan-6115/dolphin/README.md

 # 🐬 Dolphin
-## All in one solution for hosting your code
+## All-in-one solution for hosting your code

-> Dolphin is still under heavy development, please create a issue if you face any bugs or request a feature
+> Dolphin is still under heavy development, please create an issue if you face any bugs or request a feature

 Dolphin is a cool container image that prepared everything for you!

 ✨ Features:
 - Container running with `s6-overlay`
 - Modular design
-- Support wide vairity of language
+- Support a wide variety of language
-- Multi base image and CPU architecture
+- Multi-base image and CPU architecture
-- Code runs in rootless process
+- Code runs in a rootless process

 ---